LeonDrace/Type-Observer-System-Package/README.md

 using LeonDrace.ObserverEventSystem;
 ```

-* Event Markers/Invokers
+### Event Markers/Invokers

-Create your own events which only need to inherit the IEventInvoker type as shown below with the HealthEvent.
+* Create your own events which only need to implement the IEventInvoker type as shown below with the HealthEvent.

-You can use structs too.
+* You can use structs too.

-By default it will search all assemblies and find all events automatically.
+* By default it will search all assemblies and find all events automatically.

-But to improve search time you can create a scriptable object through the right click context menu: LeonDrace/ObserverEventData.
+* But to improve search time you can create a scriptable object through the right click context menu: LeonDrace/ObserverEventData.

-Put that scriptable object into the resource folder.
-(There is no Addressables support yet, remove it and default back to auto search).
+* Put that scriptable object into the resource folder.
+(There is no Addressables support yet, in that case remove it and default back to auto search).

-Add the assembly names in which your Events are a part of.
+* Add the assembly names in which your Events are a part of.

-By default it contains the package assembly for the NoArgsEvent and the default assemblies when no assembly definition is used.
+* By default it contains the package assembly for the NoArgsEvent and the default assemblies when no assembly definition is used.

 ### Example: